The Sport Management Advisory Board

 Prior to joining CBS News, Orlando was senior vice president for talent development and planning at ESPN since 2008.
 She was responsible for ESPN’s Talent Office and relationships with the on-air personalities who represent the ESPN brand across all multimedia platforms.
 It was the second ESPN stint for Orlando, who worked for ESPN Classic as a coordinating producer in 1999.
 In her earlier role, she oversaw the development, supervision and execution of all original, documentary and long-form programming.

-Jeffrey Rubin is the founder and CEO of Sidearm Sports, a company he founded in 2001.
-In addition, he works as an Associate Professor of Practice at Syracuse University’s iSchool.
+Jeffrey Rubin is the founder and CEO of Sidearm Sports, which provides digital engagement platforms for the largest brands in college athletics.
+Rubin also serves as an associate professor of practice at Syracuse University’s iSchool.
 He’s passionate about sports, technology and educating and mentoring our future leaders.

-Sidearm Sports works with over 900 college athletic programs across the United States and Canada, including Syracuse, Alabama, Wisconsin, UCLA, Texas, Illinois, and more.
-Sidearm develops websites, however, R&D efforts focus on Statistics, Social Media, Video Delivery, and Mobile consumption.
+Sidearm Sports works with college athletic programs across the United States and Canada, including Syracuse, Duke, Alabama, UCLA, Texas, and more.
+Sidearm’s core products focus on web and mobile, however, R&D efforts focus around data, monetization, and ticketing.

 In July 2014, Learfield acquired Sidearm Sports.
-Learfield is the Mulitmedia Rights Holder (MMRA) for over 100 of the top collegiate athletic programs in the U.S. Since the acquisition, Rubin remains CEO of Sidearm Sports and all employees remain in Syracuse.
+Learfield IMG College is the Multimedia Rights Holder (MMRA) for the top collegiate athletic programs in the U.S. Since the acquisition, Rubin remains CEO of Sidearm Sports and all employees remain in Syracuse.

-Rubin currently teaches over 200 students a semester in the SU class IST 195, which gives students a general overview of the information age and many different career paths students may pursue.
-He also teaches a course within the Global Enterprise Technology curriculum and helps shape the web design curriculum at the iSchool, where he has taught numerous courses over the years.
+Rubin currently teaches more than 200 students each semester in SU’s IST 195 course, which gives students a general overview of the information age and the many different career paths students may pursue.

-Rubin serves on Syracuse University Athletics Director John Wildhack’s external affairs committee, is active with the Jim & Juli Boeheim foundation, and has served on other boards in Central New York.
-He has been married to his wife, Jennifer, for 12 years, and has two sons.
+Rubin serves on Syracuse University Athletics’ external affairs committee, is active with the Jim & Juli Boeheim foundation, David’s Refuge, and the MOST.
+He has been married to his wife, Jennifer, for 13 years, and has two sons.

 Ben C. Sutton Jr.

-Sutton, a graduate of Wake Forest University and Wake Forest law school, was previously chairman/president of IMG College, which he founded as ISP Sports in 1992 and which essentially “invented” the college media business as known today.
-IMG is the largest college sports sponsorship and media company in America, and the top sports sales organization in America (Sports Business Journal).
-In addition to founding and building the core businesses of IMG College into national market-leading companies, he was largely responsible for the overall growth of IMG Worldwide, engineering the sale of the company in 2014 for $2.4 billion.
-IMG is the national market leader in media, licensing, ticketing and stadium seating, working with over 225 universities and conferences, the NCAA and the College Football Playoffs.
+Sutton, a graduate of Wake Forest University and law school, was previously Chairman and CEO of IMG College, which he founded as ISP Sports in 1992, essentially inventing the college media business as it’s known today.
+When he stepped down as CEO in 2015, IMG was the largest college sports marketing enterprise, as well as sports/entertainment sales organization in America.
+In addition to building the core businesses of IMG College into four national market-leading companies, he was largely responsible for the growth of IMG Worldwide, engineering the sale of the company in 2014 for $2.4 billion.
+IMG was the national market leader in media, licensing, ticketing and stadium seating, working with more than 225 universities, conferences, NCAA and College Football Playoff.

 Kathrine Switzer is one of running’s most iconic figures: her gender-barrier breaking run in the 1967 Boston Marathon launched the women’s running revolution and she recently ran this marathon again 50 years later.
 The SU grad is an Emmy-award winning TV commentator, author, speaker and founder of “261 Fearless,” a global non-profit to empower women through running.